Applicability

 Overview

-FAR 12.102 outlines when and how Part 12 (Acquisition of Commercial Products and Commercial Services) applies to federal acquisitions.
-It mandates the use of Part 12 for supplies or services that meet the definitions of "commercial product" or "commercial service" as defined in FAR 2.101.
-Contracting officers must use Part 12 policies alongside the appropriate solicitation and award procedures from Parts 13, 14, or 15, depending on the acquisition method.
-If there is a conflict between Part 12 and another FAR part, Part 12 takes precedence for commercial acquisitions.
-The section also clarifies that Part 12 does not apply to micro-purchases, certain simplified purchase methods, or purchases from other federal agencies.
-Special provisions allow certain acquisitions related to national defense or recovery from specific attacks to be treated as commercial, but large sole source contracts under these provisions are still subject to cost accounting and pricing data requirements.
+FAR 12.102 outlines when and how Part 12 applies to the acquisition of commercial products and commercial services.
+It mandates the use of Part 12 for acquisitions that meet the definitions of “commercial product” or “commercial service” as defined in FAR 2.101, except for certain small purchases and specific methods.
+Contracting officers must use Part 12 in conjunction with other solicitation and award procedures (Parts 13, 14, or 15) as appropriate.
+If there is a conflict between Part 12 and other FAR parts, Part 12 takes precedence for commercial acquisitions.
+The section also clarifies that “purposes other than governmental purposes” refers to uses not unique to the government.
+Exceptions to Part 12 include micro-purchases, use of Standard Form 44, imprest funds, governmentwide purchase cards as a purchase method, and direct purchases from other federal agencies.
+Additionally, supplies or services used for defense or recovery from certain attacks may be treated as commercial, but large sole source contracts under this authority are not exempt from cost accounting standards or certified cost/pricing data requirements.

 Key Rules

-- Part 12 applies to acquisitions meeting the definitions of commercial products or services.
+- Part 12 applies to acquisitions of supplies/services that meet the commercial definitions in FAR 2.101.

 - Precedence of Part 12

-- If there is a conflict with another FAR part, Part 12 governs for commercial acquisitions.
+- If there is a conflict with other FAR parts, Part 12 governs for commercial acquisitions.

-- Part 12 does not apply to micro-purchases, certain simplified purchase methods, or purchases from other federal agencies.
+- Part 12 does not apply to micro-purchases, certain purchase methods, or direct purchases from other agencies.

 Responsibilities

-- Agencies: Heads of agencies may designate certain acquisitions as commercial for national defense/recovery purposes and must ensure compliance with cost/pricing rules for large sole source contracts.
+- Agencies: May authorize special treatment for defense/recovery acquisitions and must ensure compliance with cost/pricing rules for large sole source contracts.

 Practical Implications

-- This section ensures commercial acquisition procedures are used when appropriate, streamlining procurement and reducing unnecessary government-unique requirements.
-Contractors benefit from simplified processes but must be aware of exceptions, especially for large, sole source, or special defense-related contracts.
-Common pitfalls include misclassifying acquisitions or overlooking exclusions and special compliance requirements.
+- This section ensures commercial buying procedures are used when appropriate, streamlining acquisitions and reducing unnecessary government-unique requirements.
+Contractors benefit from more familiar, commercial terms, but must be aware of exceptions and special rules for certain acquisitions.
+Common pitfalls include misapplying Part 12 to ineligible purchases or overlooking exceptions for micro-purchases and special methods.